rvagg/iamap/README.md

   codec: string
   bitWidth: number
   bucketSize: number
-  dataMap: number
-  nodeMap: number
+  map: number
-  elements: Array
+  data: Array
 }
 ```

 Intermediate and leaf node form:
 ```
 {
-  dataMap: number
-  nodeMap: number
+  map: number
-  elements: Array
+  data: Array
 }
 ```

-Where `elements` is an array of a mix of either buckets or links:
+Where `data` is an array of a mix of either buckets or links:

 * A bucket is an array of two elements, the first being a `key` of type `Buffer` and the second a `value`
   or whatever type has been provided in `set()` operations for this `IAMap`.